Last Updated Wednesday, November 1, 2023

 If one objectively listens to the contrived narrative that Semas was the villain, it doesn't make any sense and isn't supported by facts.
 Once he was removed as Manager on April 26, 2013, the Meilings controlled the company lock, stock and barrel until the assets were stripped away from the MILLC members seven (7) months later.
 Why would the Meilings want to takeover a worthless company?

 The false narrative MILLC never made a profit and Semas squandered investors money is clever lawyer spin.
 MILLC was a Nevada limited liability company and members wrote-off their tax losses each year.
 The business was in long-term R&D, product development, testing and branding.
-MILLC didn't lose $90 million - IT INVESTED $90 million.
-Every dollar was invested in salaries and reasonable compensation to as many as 36 full-time employees, including research scientists, chemists, engineers and technical sales professionals.
+MILLC didn't "LOSE" $90 million, the Company "INVESTED" $90 million in salaries and reasonable compensation to as many as 36 full-time employees, including research scientists, chemists, engineers and technical sales professionals.
 Capital was invested in IP, technology, chemical licenses, partnership agreements, contracts, manufacturer specifications, establishing a distribution network and in ten years of testing.
 The very assets that the Meilings claimed were worthless, are in fact the cashflow generators they now enjoy at the expense of MILLC members.